91制片厂

 These courses make visible for students the rich interplay of intellect and identity, wonder and certainty, rigor and play that characterizes academic inquiry rooted in the Ignatian ideal of care for the whole person, cura personalis.
 In partnership with SLU Libraries, Ignite Seminar leaders also guide students as they identify and explore the subjects, questions, and scholarly pursuits that ignite their own sense of wonder and urgency.

 Every Billiken will take an Ignite Seminar during their first year at SLU.
-For most students, that experience will take place during the first semester.
+For most students, that will be during the first semester.
 Students in certain majors will take a seminar that is specifically designed for their program.
 Other students will choose from any of the CORE 1000 sections available.

 Get a bad grade?
 Fight with your roommate?
 Don't know what you want to do with your life?
 Feeling anxious?
 Feeling depressed?
-Sometimes, we just want to talk to a mom ... but not our mom.
-This seminar will address some issues we experience as we transition to adulthood.
+Sometimes we just want to talk to a mom... but not our mom.
+This seminar will address some of the issues we experience as we transition to being adults.
 With the help of a mom (who is also a therapist), we will figure out how to do the hard stuff and take good care of ourselves and the people in our community.

 Hacking For the Common Good